kimfucious/sakura/_posts/2018-05-19-picture-element.md

 ## How to

-In order add a responsive image to your post, you first need to add an `image` variable in your _front matter_ like this:
+In order to add a responsive image to your post, you first need to add an `image` variable in your _front matter_ like this:

 ```markdown
 ---